david-slatinek/kf34/README.md

   <img alt="Python" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>
 </div>

-Raspberry Pi is responsible to get data from the DHT22 sensor (temperature, humidity) every 15 minutes - by using **cron**.
+Raspberry Pi is responsible to get the data from the DHT22 sensor (temperature, humidity) every 15 minutes - by using **cron**.
 It also gets data from Arduino.
 After that, it uploads data to the API by calling an appropriate mutation:
 ```
 mutation AddData($value: Float!, $device_type: DeviceType!) {
     addData(value: $value, device_type: $device_type) {